 Eating and Drinking

 Chow down on locally caught fish at a waterside shack or indulge in a five-course meal in an upscale restaurant.
 For a taste of island cuisine, sample a bowl of conch chowder, a hearty tomato-based soup made with sweet peppers, onions, and a smidgeon of salt pork or bacon.
 The charming waterfront Calypso Grill is a local favorite for its marinated conch and Cuban-style shrimp.
-Hemingway's, serving paella, crab cakes and the catch of the day, has garnered international accolades.
+Hemingway's, serving paella, crab cakes and the catch of the day, is another fun choice.

 Stroll the 200-year-old, 2-mile Mastic Trail on Grand Cayman, which slices through a dry subtropical forest.
 Here, you'll find a native mangrove swamp, tall mahogany trees and royal palms and birdlife that includes the Caribbean dove, the Cuban bullfinch and the Grand Cayman parrot.
 The Cayman Turtle Farm is the protected habitat of thousands of green sea turtles, an endangered species.